 Close-toed athletic type footwear is required.
-We also recommend dressing for the weather.
-In warmer temperatures, we recommend loose-fitting clothing that fits under the harness to prevent any uncomfortable rubbing. from harness straps.
-In cooler temperatures, layers are best it may be chilly when you start but you will warm up as you climb.
+We recommend dressing for the weather.
+In warmer temperatures, we recommend loose-fitting clothing that fits under the harness to prevent any uncomfortable rubbing.
+In cooler temperatures, layers are best.
+It may be chilly when you start but you will warm up as you climb.
 We do climb in the rain so bring your rain gear!
-Long hair should be tied back.
-We recommend leaving any scarves, capes, or dangling jewelry at home.
+For safety reasons, long hair must be tied back.
+Please leave any scarves, capes, or dangling jewelry at home.

-Allow four hours for Aerial Forest reservations, which allows time for check-in, harnessing, a safety briefing, and three hours of climbing.
-You might want to arrive about 15 minutes before your reservation to give yourself ample time to check in.
+Allow four hours for Aerial Forest reservations, which includes time for checking in, harnessing, a safety briefing, and three hours of climbing.
+You might want to arrive about 15 minutes before your reservation to give yourself ample time to check-in.
 On average, each trail takes about 30 to 45 minutes to complete, more time may be needed to complete longer and more difficult trails.

-n order to climb without adult supervision in the Aerial Forest you must be at least 14 years old.
-Climbers 13 and younger must be accompanied by an adult, 18 years or older.
-Five and six-year-olds may climb in the Aerial Forest when accompanied by a paying adult on the purple trails only.
+In order to climb without adult supervision in the Aerial Forest, you must be at least 14 years old.
+Adult supervision is required for ages 13 years and younger.
+Six-year-olds may climb in the Aerial Forest when accompanied by a paying adult, one-on-one, on the purple trails only.
 There is a maximum weight limit of 265 pounds in the Aerial Forest.

 Yes, all climbers and non-climbers are required to complete a waiver.
 Waivers remain valid for the entire calendar year.

 The waiver link will be electronically sent to the group coordinator (the person making the reservation) once your reservation is completed.
-The waiver is reservation specific and not available on the website.
+You can also fill out your waiver by clicking the “Sign Waiver” button below.

-If you are running late for your reservation please call us.
+If you are running late for your reservation please give us a call in advance.
 Depending on availability we will try to adjust your reservation time.
 You are always able to reschedule as long as it is not past your start time.

 We do offer snacks, ice cream, beverages, and souvenirs in the Registration/Gift Yurt.
 Click here for our recommended Catering Options.

-Our facilitations occur every 15 minutes.
-Visit our Hours & Schedule Page for our most up-to-date hours of operation.
+Our facilitations occur every 10 minutes.
+Visit our Hours & Schedule Page for our up-to-date hours of operation.